giantswarm/docs/src/content/reference/release-versions/_index.md

 weight: 500
 ---

-# Giant Swarm Releases Versions
+# Giant Swarm Release Versions

 When you create a tenant cluster at Giant Swarm you also get to choose which release version you would like the cluster to have.